The Royal New South Wales Lancers

 It was disbanded, restored and then survived a major fire.
 Despite these misfortunes, it looks confidently towards playing throughout its third century.

 In September 2011, the Army decided to threaten the Band.
 No real rationale to the action, it was a decision to withdraw support for most Regimental Bands in the form of instruments and uniforms, with the Regimental Associations being required to find the funds.
 Threatening the Regimental Bands is an attack on the nation's heritage, and the glue that binds the armed forces to the community.
 In times of conflict, like 2011, such glue is essential.
-In the case of the Lancers Band, the Regimental Association will, by hook or crook find the funds to support it, but the action is unconscionable and quite unnecessary; the "savings" in the scheme of things are miniscule.
+In the case of the Lancers Band, the Regimental Association did, by hook, crook and the help of local politicians save the band, it still flourishes in 2021.

 PV Vernon Royal New South Wales Lancers 1885–1985 Parramatta 1985

 SH Pyne, member of the International military Music Society

 © New South Wales Lancers Memorial Museum Incorporated ABN 94 630 140 881;

 Linden House, Lancer Barracks, 2 Smith Street, PARRAMATTA, AUSTRALIA